2 1/4 cups all-purpose flour

 1/4 teaspoon ground nutmeg

 1/2 cup chilled unsalted butter, cut into 1/4-inch pieces*

 1/3 to 1/2 cup raisins

-1/2 cup canned solid-packed
+1/2 cup canned solid-packed pumpkin**

-1/3 cup milk
+1/3 cup chilled milk*

-3 tablespoons milk
+3 tablespoons milk (approximate)

 1 cup powdered (confectioner's) sugar

-* When purchasing canned pumpkin make sure there are no spices or sugar added.
+** When purchasing canned pumpkin make sure there are no spices or sugar added.

 Preheat oven to 400 degrees F. Lightly spray a large baking sheet with vegetable-oil cooking spray.

 In a large bowl, combine flour, brown sugar, baking powder, baking soda, salt, cinnamon, ginger, cloves, and nutmeg.
 With a pastry blender or two knives, cut cold butter into flour mixture until particles are the size of small peas; stir in raisins.

 In a separate bowl, whisk together pumpkin, 1/3 cup chilled milk, and cold egg.
 Fold wet ingredients into dry ingredients. stir just until mixed.
 NOTE: When making scones, work the dough quickly and do not over mix.

 Note: Scones can be cut into any shape you desire.
 Use a drinking glass to make circles, or cut into squares or wedges with a knife.
 Dip the edges of the cutter in flour to prevent the dough from sticking.
 Do not pat the edges of the scone down; instead leave the cuts as sharp as possible to allow the scones to rise in layers.

 Drop by heaping tablespoonfuls onto prepared baking sheet, 2 inches apart to allow for spreading, making 10 mounds.

 Remove from oven, frost while still warm.
 Serve warm or at room temperatures.

 While scones are baking, combine the 3 tablespoons milk and powdered sugar until a thin frosting is obtained.
 You may need to add either more milk or powdered sugar for the correct consistency.

 Yields 10 scones.